 After everything you’ve read, you may be wondering how to stop child labour?
 Rest assured that there are ways for Canadians to take action, in fact many already have.

 a) One of the most effective ways to address the worst forms of child labour is by demanding greater transparency within global supply chains.
-Join us in calling on our government to introduce Supply Chain Transparency legislation in Canada.
+Sign this petition if you believe the Government of Canada should commit to supply chain legislation in Canada.

 b) Every child has the right to be protected.
 Yet millions of children around the world are subjected to exploitation, violence and abuse daily.
 Let’s change that.
 For good.
 Give a donation today.